-6. HAVE SOME VALENTINE’S FUN AT EASTON FARM PARK
+6. HAVE SOME FUN AT EASTON FARM PARK

 Go on an adventure at Easton Farm Park near Woodbridge.
-During the half-term holidays, 11th – 19th February 2022, you will be able to see the newborn lambs, go on a stroll through the magical woodland and decorate a Valentine’s cookie along with plenty of other exciting activities for the whole family to enjoy.
+During the half-term holidays, 17th – 25th February 2024, you will be able to see the newborn lambs, engage in interactive animal sessions, experience their magical frozen walk-through, take a ride the sheep shuttle, plus all the usual fun on the farm.

 Pack your waterproofs just in case it’s wet and don’t worry if it’s cold outside though, inside there’s a cosy cafe to relax in with a cup of something warm.

 7. KENTWELL HALL

 Kentwell Hall is a timeless Manor House set in over 30 acres of stunning, family-friendly gardens and parkland, in the beautiful Suffolk village of Long Melford.
 This half-term you need to grab your wellies, and head off around the gardens, farm and woodland trails to see the snowdrops and other spring flowers coming into bloom.

 8. BE A JOCKEY AT THE NATIONAL HORSE RACING MUSEUM